skojaku/qstest/README.txt

   Write a community-size function of a community as follows:

-    sz = my_sfunc(network, community)
+    s = my_sfunc(network, community)

     Input

       network - Networkx Graph class instance

-      community - List of the IDs of nodes belonging to a community.
+      community - List of the IDs of nodes belonging to a community

     Output

-      sz - Size of the community
+      s - Size of the community

   Then, pass my_sfunc to qstest: